larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 reports in a timely fashion.
 Their first action should generally be to attempt to contact and advise the relevant administrators.
 They should only take
-moderation actions when administrators are not responsive.
-In particular, moderators should generally give WG chairs the opportunity to manage what may be difficult and contentious debates within their groups.
+moderation actions when administrators are not responsive, or when someone disrupts multiple fora at the same time.
+Moderators should generally give WG chairs the opportunity to manage what may be difficult and contentious debates within their groups.
 Within the bounds of this principle, it is left to moderators' judgement to determine when they must act, with the